-Even when ignoring the facemasks and the other pandemic-instigated safety precautions, UM Intramurals look different this semester than ever before: Participants are playing new sports that some students did not know existed prior to this semester.
+Even when ignoring the facemasks and the other pandemic-instigated safety precautions, UM Intramurals look different this past spring semester than ever before: Participants are playing new sports that some students did not know existed prior to the spring semester.

 Soccer tennis – a version of volleyball played on a tennis court using only one’s head and feet – is underway, and participants said they are excited to even have another opportunity to play an organized sport.

-“I look forward to it,” said Eben Butler, a sophomore participant from Boston.
+“I look forward to it,” said Eben Butler, a junior participant from Boston.
 “It’s nice to get back out here and compete.”

 “It would have been extremely difficult to have a well-rounded season if we didn’t get creative with these sports,” said Zachary Bemmel, the coordinator of recreational sports in the Department of Wellness and Recreation.